mmsstudio-org/mms-studio/README.md

     ```

 3.  **Set up Environment Variables:**
     Create a `.env.local` file in the root of the project and add your Firebase configuration details.
 You can get these from your Firebase project settings.
+You will also need to add an access key for the contact form.

     ```env
+    # Firebase Configuration
     NEXT_PUBLIC_FIREBASE_API_KEY=AIza...
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your-project.firebaseapp.com
     NEXT_PUBLIC_FIREBASE_PROJECT_ID=your-project-id
     NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=your-project.appspot.com
     NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=...
     NEXT_PUBLIC_FIREBASE_APP_ID=1:...:web:...

+    # Web3Forms Access Key for Help Center
+    NEXT_PUBLIC_WEB3FORMS_ACCESS_KEY=your_web3forms_access_key
     ```

 ### Running the Development Server